TimoliaDE/HowTo/docs/faq.en.md

 Unfortunately, it had to down on December 16th, 2018.
 All further information is provided [here](https://timolia.de/city).

+### What happened to the 1.8?
+#### 1vs1 PvP
+Both PvP servers have been united.
+Thus, 1.8 and 1.9+ can compete against each other.
+Which combat system you want to use can be determined in the kite settings.”
+#### Jumpworld
+The maps from Jumpworld Legacy are still in our database.
+Since most active users have already transferred their maps to the new version, this is currently not easily possible.
+#### Survivalquest and Arcade
+Survivalquest and Arcade are no longer available with the 1.8.

 ### Which ranks are there?
 - <b><span class='management'>Management</span></b>:
 These team members form the leadership of Timolia.